Pink Dot SG: Other religious groups and Pink Dot 2014

-Leading up to Pink Dot SG 2014, and in response to other reactions about the event, other religious groups in Singapore made statements about their stands on LGBT issues.
+Leading up to Pink Dot SG 2014, and in response to other reactions about the event, other religious groups in Singapore made statements about their stands on LGBTQ issues.

-On behalf of the Muslim community, the Islamic Religious Council of Singapore (MUIS) advised Muslims not to be confrontational towards the LGBT community.
-The MUIS indicated that it does not approve of the "pervasiveness" of the LGBT lifestyle, but cautioned against mosques being involved in the Pink Dot or Wear White initiatives.
+On behalf of the Muslim community, the Islamic Religious Council of Singapore (MUIS) advised Muslims not to be confrontational towards the LGBTQ community.
+The MUIS indicated that it does not approve of the "pervasiveness" of the LGBTQ lifestyle, but cautioned against mosques being involved in the Pink Dot or Wear White initiatives.
 Minister-in-charge of Muslim Affairs Yaacob Ibrahim issued a statement saying that Singaporeans who wanted to express support for a cause or lifestyle choice should express it in a way that does not divide the community.
 He emphasized tolerance and the need "to keep the social fabric as tight as possible".

 The National Council of Churches of Singapore (NCCS) stated: The council also wishes to state that while it does not condone homosexual or bi-sexual practices, it also does not condemn those who are struggling with their gender identity and sexual orientation.

 On behalf of the Catholic Church, Archbishop William Goh stated:

 Goh later released a second statement apologising for any insensitivity in his previous statement and added that while the Church does not disapprove of non-sexual same-sex relationships, it is Catholic teaching that marriage is between a man and a woman and that sex before marriage is not allowed.

 Corporate sponsorship

 Up until 2017, the Pink Dot SG events featured a growing number of corporate sponsors each year.
-The involvement of corporations in the local LGBT scene drew criticism from various socially conservative groups.
+The involvement of corporations in the local LGBTQ scene drew criticism from various socially conservative groups.

-In 2015, furniture retailer IKEA, upon receiving feedback from pro-LGBT groups, announced a review of its support for a magic show staged by a pastor known for his views against homosexuality.
-The pastor was also responsible for previous anti-Pink Dot movements, while IKEA is known globally to be a supporter of the LGBT community.
+In 2015, furniture retailer IKEA, upon receiving feedback from pro-LGBTQ groups, announced a review of its support for a magic show staged by a pastor known for his views against homosexuality.
+The pastor was also responsible for previous anti-Pink Dot movements, while IKEA is known globally to be a supporter of the LGBTQ community.
 However, after the review, IKEA Singapore decided to continue support for the magic show.
-This decision has drawn criticism from pro-LGBT groups, including the organisers of Pink Dot, and support from socially conservative organisations.
+This decision has drawn criticism from pro-LGBTQ groups, including the organisers of Pink Dot, and support from socially conservative organisations.